Noosan1/binapi/README.md

 # binapi Grav Plugin

 A secure, configurable REST API plugin for [Grav CMS](https://getgrav.org), enabling automated article and image creation via authenticated endpoints.
-Ideal for workflow automation and integration with tools like n8n.
+Ideal for workflow automation and integration with tools like n8n or zapier.

 ---